RSPO agrees on HCV approach for smallholders

 To accompany its endorsement, the RSPO has published guidance for group managers to oversee the approach.
 The guidance is based on the concept of applying Precautionary Practices.
 Group managers start with scoping and pre-identification of potentially present and affected HCVs, followed by a dialogue with group members to identify, validate and agree on a common set of Precautionary Practices and subsequent verification that these practices are actually implemented.

-Download the guidance for independent smallholders on managing HCVs in established oil-palm plantations from RSPO’s website here.
+Download the guidance for independent smallholders on managing HCVs in established oil-palm plantations from the RSPO website.

 New EU rules for deforestation-free products: Great for forests, a double-edged sword for smallholdersRead More

 AnnouncementsLandscapes & Jurisdictions13 September 2021

 Happy birthday!
 Here’s to six years of the HCV Network Ltd. and our SecretariatRead More